How Can Mindfulness Help You Reprogram the Beliefs You Hold About Yourself?

 “I have to earn love.”

-Why Mindfulness Helps You Reprogram Old Patterns
+Why Mindfulness Helps Reprogram Old Patterns

-When you’re on autopilot, it feels heavy and absolute.
-But with mindfulness, you catch it.
+Imagine the thought “I’m not good enough.”
+On autopilot, it feels heavy and absolute.
+But with mindful awareness, you catch it as it arises.
 You pause.
 You breathe.
-And then you gently ask:
+And you gently ask:

 Where did that come from?